MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-overview.md

 * The same number of CPUs (vCPU cores) the application currently has available.
 * The same JVM parameters that you currently use.

-If the vCPU cores and/or container memory combination is not available, then pick the closest one, rounding up the vCPU cores and container memory.
+If the vCPU cores and/or container memory combination isn't available, then pick the closest one, rounding up the vCPU cores and container memory.

 ## Next steps